This feature is well established and works across many devices and browser versions. It’s been available across browsers since March 2017.

 Request.credentials Read only

-Contains the credentials of the request (e.g., omit, same-origin, include).
+Contains a value controlling whether credentials should be included with the request (e.g., omit, same-origin, include).
 The default is same-origin.

 Request.destination Read only